jraymartinez/portfolio/_posts/2020-06-12-videogames.md

 </tbody>
 </table>

-The most frequent 1-itemset is Dota 2.
+The most frequent 1-itemset is Dota 2 as shown in Table [[4](#table4)].
 It dominates the Steam gaming world.
-The results for frequent 2-itemsets and 3-itemsets are not necessarily interesting since it is quite expected that popular games such as Dota 2 and Team Fortress 2 would co-occur more than others.
+The results for frequent 2-itemsets and 3-itemsets in Table [[5](#table5)] and n Table [[6](#table6)] respectively are not necessarily interesting since it is quite expected that popular games such as Dota 2 and Team Fortress 2 would co-occur more than others.
 Hence, we did some research on relative co-occurrence analysis and found a metric called all-confidence [[5](#ref5)], which is equal to the equation 1 below.

                    all-confidence(X⇒Y) =  support(X⇒Y) / max(support(X), support(Y))       (1)